Here's the new Surface Pro 6 and everything Microsoft announced today

 Starting with the new device we were all hoping to see, the Surface Pro 5 – oops we mean Surface Pro 6.
 Though it might look an awful lot like the last Surface Pro (now the unofficial Surface Pro 5), Microsoft claims its 67% more powerful than the previous iteration thanks to 8th Generation Intel processors and a redesigned cooling system.

 It features the same 12.3-inch, 267ppi display but a higher contrast ratio and battery life has been extended to 13.5 hours.
 It can be specced to a maximum 16GB of memory, 1TB SSD and now comes in a new black color.
-You’ll be able to pre-order Microsoft’s newest tablet for as little as $899 (about £690, AU$1,250) for an Intel Core i5 model – which is the best starting price the Surface Pro has ever come in – and it will ship out on Tuesday, October 16.
+You’ll be able to pre-order Microsoft’s newest tablet for as little as $899 (AU$1,349, about £690) for an Intel Core i5 model – which is the best starting price the Surface Pro has ever come in – and it will ship out on Tuesday, October 16.

 Surface Laptop 2